 - Time Warner Inc. and Time Warner Cable Inc. before the Federal Trade Commission in connection with their acquisition of assets of Adelphia Communications Corp.

 - American Skiing Company in connection with a contract dispute and motion for preliminary injunction in state court.

 - Silver Point Capital, provider of debtor-in-possession financing in a contested bankruptcy proceeding relating to collective bargaining agreements.

 - ExxonMobil in connection with international tort claims in federal litigation.

-Craig’s extensive pro bono practice has spanned the areas of political asylum and immigration, disability benefits, civil rights for members of the LGBT community and those living with HIV, post-conviction relief, and tenant rights.
+Craig’s extensive pro bono practice has spanned the areas of political asylum and immigration, reproductive freedom, disability benefits, civil rights for members of the LGBT community and those living with HIV, post-conviction relief, and tenant rights.
 He was also part of the Paul, Weiss team that represented Edie Windsor in the historic litigation that resulted in the Supreme Court declaring the Defense of Marriage Act unconstitutional.